Beki-Abebe/learn-terraform-aws-instance/README.md

   Enter a value:
 ```
 - Tip If your configuration fails to apply, you may have customized your region or removed your default VPC.
-Refer to the troubleshooting
-section of this tutorial for help.

 Before it applies any changes, Terraform prints out the execution plan which describes the actions Terraform will take in order
 to change your infrastructure to match the configuration.